kaii-lb/dotfiles/README.md

 - Go to `/home/$USER/.config/waybar/scripts/` and set everything to executable.
 - Import `catppuccin-mocha-clear.json` from `presets/user` to gradience and apply for gtk3 and gtk4
 - Reboot
-- Profit
+- Profit(?)

 ### Using the apps and tricks and shit
 - Left click on some stuff in waybar to get cool things
 - Right click on some stuff in waybar to get cool things
 - Scroll some stuff in waybar to get cool things
-- Shift + PrintScreen is instant area screenshot
+- Left click bluetooth icon in wifi menu to get to bluetooth menu (double click)
 - Super + Enter is app launcher
 - Super + L is power options
+- Super + Shift + P gives a color picker (auto copies hex color to clipboard)
 - Control + Shift + L gives some love emoticons (because some of us have gfs)
-- Control + Shift + P gives a color picker (auto copies hex color to clipboard)
 - Control + Shift + K kills active window
 - Super + Arrows moves windows
 - Control + Alt + Arrows resizes windows
 - Control + Super + Arrows changes focused window
 - Super + Number-Row switches to workspace of number X
 - Alt + Number-Row moves window to workspace of number X
+- PrintScreen is screenshots
+- Shift + PrintScreen is instant area screenshot
+- Super + PrintScreen is screenrecord
 - Super + F is fullscreen
-- Super + PrintScreen is screenrecord
 - Super + Q to exit current app
 - Super + S to toggle floating window
 - Super + E to open nautilus (file manager)
-- Alt + Left-Click resizes window
+- Super + B to open bluetooth menu
-- Super + Right-Click resizes window (don't ask why both)
+- Super + Right-Click resizes window
 - Super + Left-Click moves window